 Do Tarpon Have Teeth?

 Yes, tarpon have small, densely-packed villiform teeth covering their jaws, tongue, and throat.
-These sandpaper-like teeth help grip slippery prey but won't cause serious injury to humans.
+These sandpaper-like teeth help grip slippery prey but will not cause serious injury to humans.
 The teeth contribute to tarpon's effectiveness as predators while posing minimal danger during handling.

 Why Is Tarpon Catch and Release Only?

 Catch-and-release regulations protect tarpon's ecological and economic value.
-Their slow growth, late maturity, and importance to marine ecosystems require conservation.
+Their slow growth, late sexual maturity at 7-13 years, and importance to marine ecosystems require conservation.
 The species generates far more value through recreational fishing tourism than commercial harvest could ever provide.

 Conclusion

 Three key takeaways should guide your tarpon interactions.
-First, the muddy taste and dangerous bone structure make tarpon among the worst-eating fish in our oceans.
-Second, mercury contamination and ciguatera risks pose genuine health threats.
-Third, legal protections exist for excellent reasons—tarpon are worth infinitely more alive than dead.
+First, the muddy taste and dangerous Y-shaped bone structure make tarpon among the worst-eating fish in our oceans.
+Second, mercury contamination and ciguatera risks pose genuine health threats that no cooking method can eliminate.
+Third, legal protections exist for excellent reasons, tarpon are worth infinitely more alive and swimming free than dead.

-Practice catch-and-release fishing to preserve these incredible creatures for future generations.
-If you're seeking delicious seafood, countless better options exist at your local market.
-Leave the Silver King where it belongs—ruling the flats and thrilling anglers with spectacular aerial displays.
+Practice catch-and-release fishing to preserve Megalops atlanticus for future generations of anglers.
+If you are seeking delicious seafood, countless better options exist at your local market or through ethical charter captains targeting edible species.
+Leave the Silver King where it belongs, ruling the flats and thrilling anglers with spectacular aerial displays that have made tarpon fishing legendary.